Aihua0055/ComputationalArt/README.md

 # Computational Art Studio
-Computational Art Studio written in Python, using Flask framework and Deep AI style transfer API for image processing: 1.
-Style Transfer 2.
-Color Harmonization 3.
-Gallery of Style Transfer.
+Computational Art Studio written in Python.Use Flask as web Framework.Use Deep AI style transfer API for Style Transfer.

+Main functions:
+* 1. Style Transfer
+* 2. Color Harmonization
+* 3. Gallery of Style Transfer.

 For a live demo, please visit this [link](https://computationalartstudio.herokuapp.com/).
 The App has been deployed to Heroku.